Florida Brown Pelican

 The relatively flat Captiva Island landscape means that the warm late-day sun reaches the island's eastern/bay-side dock piers - providing great lighting for photographing the pelicans that like to sit on these piers.

 I carried the Canon EF 300mm f/2.8 L IS II USM Lens with the Canon EF 2x III Extender for my lightweight bird lens on this trip.
-The f/8 image quality from this combo delivered very impressive results.
+The f/8 image quality this combo delivered is impressive.

 600mm f/8.0 1/640s ISO 400